Sherwood, North Dakota: Education history

 Brother Charles Gauber started a small school called the Simon Olson Shack before the town was incorporated.
 The town grade school opened under Miss Lelah Conkey and Lily Traux.
 Members of the board were: N. Nelson, President; P.A.
 Conkey; Simon Olson; and T.R.
 McFarlane, Clerk.
 In 1908 a high school was added and in 1912, five teachers were employed.

 In 1916, a separate high school building east of the grade school was built.
 The first graduation class from the high school were: Esther Stenzel, Cora Knutson, Paul Goheen, and Glenn Sansburn.
 The Beckedahl School was moved in and used as a classroom in 1922.
 Children were brought in by buses.
 All recreation, even basketball, was outdoors.

 Modern history

+On September 15, 1991, an oil fire broke out west of town.
+Eight firefighters responded to the scene.
+While they were trying to put out the fire, the wind changed direction and the men received severe injuries.
+Six of the men survived, but two others, Craig Keith and Kevin Johnson, would later die of their injuries.
+Today, a monument stands in front of the Sherwood Fire Department in memory of these two men.

 In 2015, after failing to turn Leith into an all white community, Craig Cobb moved to Sherwood.
 Craig has expressed a desire to turn the town into a white nationalist community.